-Wants to Cut Down If she has not mentioned quitting, but wants to cut down: "Okay, so you are thinking about cutting down on your smoking.
-Is this in preparation for quitting?"
-If yes: "Okay, I understand you'd like to cut down first.
-Some women find that is helpful step to eventually quitting for good."
-Let her know that "although smoking fewer cigarettes is probably better than smoking more, quitting smoking completely is the best thing you can do for you and your baby."
-"Setting a quit date can help you prepare to quit".
-How far would you like to cut down on your smoking before you quit?"
-(Get number of cigs/day) "Okay, and when do you think you could be at that point (or reach that goal)?"
-(Get a date; praise) "That sounds great.
-Do you want to go on to set a quit date for after you reach that point or goal?"
-(If yes: Praise heavily and record her Quit Date.)
-(If no: "Okay, I understand that you're not ready to set a Quit Date yet.
-We can discuss this more in future calls.") • Discuss some aids to cutting down "Some people find it helpful to find ways to occupy their hands, their mouth, and their mind as they go through the process of cutting down.
-Can you think of some ways to keep your hands busy instead of smoking? (mouth busy?) (mind busy instead of thinking about smoking?)"
-(Use brainstorming process to come up with these options.
-Refer to tabbed section "Coping with Urges for a Cigarette".)
+- > "Okay, so you are thinking about cutting down on your smoking.
+Is this in preparation for quitting?" - " If yes: "Okay, I understand you'd like to cut down first.
+Some women find that a helpful step toward eventually quitting for good."
+Let her know that "although smoking fewer cigarettes is probably better than smoking more, quitting smoking completely is the best thing you can do for you and your baby.
+Setting a Quit Date can help you prepare to quit." - > How far would you like to cut down on your smoking before you quit?"
+(Get number of cigs/day.)

+"Okay, and when do you think you could be at that point (or reach that goal)?"
+(Get a date; praise.)

+"That sounds great.
+Do you want to go on to set a Quit Date for after you reach that point or goal?"

+- " If yes: Praise heavily and record her Quit Date. - " If no: "Okay, I understand that you're not ready to set a Quit Date yet.
+We can discuss this more in future calls." - > Discuss some aids to cutting down.

+"Some women find it helpful to find ways to occupy their hands, their mouth, and their mind as they go through the process of cutting down.
+Can you think of some ways to keep your hands busy instead of smoking? (keep mouth busy?) (keep mind busy instead of thinking about smoking?)"

+Use brainstorming process to come up with these options.
+(Refer to the section "Coping with Urges for a Cigarette.")

 "Those are great ideas!
-Just by cutting down you will start to see benefits for you and your baby." • Set up next contact and end conversation "I'd like to call you in about two weeks to see how things are going and talk about any concerns you may be having.
+Just by cutting down you will start to see benefits for you and your baby."

+Set up next contact and end conversation.

+"I'd like to call you in about two weeks to see how things are going and talk about any concerns you may be having.
 Is that okay?
 How is at ?"
 (If not good, negotiate a better time.)
-"I've enjoyed talking with you and look forward to talking to you again on ." • Record information on Telephone Support Log.
+"I've enjoyed talking with you and look forward to talking to you again on ."